EliziumNet/Loopz/Elizium.Loopz/docs/Update-Match.md

 Regular expression string applied to $Value (after the $Pattern match has been removed), indicating a portion which should be copied and re-inserted (via the $Paste parameter; see $Paste or $With).
 Since this is a regular expression to be used in $Paste/$With, there is no value in the user specifying a static pattern, because that static string can just be defined in $Paste/$With.
-The value in the $Copy parameter comes when a generic pattern is defined eg \d{3} (is non static), specifies any 3 digits as opposed to say '123', which could be used directly in the $Paste/$With parameter without the need for $Copy.
+The value in the $Copy parameter comes when a generic pattern is defined eg \d{3} (is non literal), specifies any 3 digits as opposed to say '123', which could be used directly in the $Paste/$With parameter without the need for $Copy.
-The match defined by $Copy is stored in special variable ${_p} and can be referenced as such from $Paste and $With.
+The match defined by $Copy is stored in special variable ${_c} and can be referenced as such from $Paste and $With.

 ```yaml
 Type: Regex